10 Wedding Gown Trends for Brides-to-Be

 Current necklines in bridal wear are all about making a statement.
-This can be through a sexy deep-v or sweetheart that shows off the cleavage, or through something more modest like an oversized crumb catcher, fan-shaped detail, or bow at the neckline that will draw the eye to the bride's face.
+This can be achieved in a number of ways.
+For instance, consider a sexy deep-v or sweetheart that shows off the cleavage, or through something more modest like an oversized crumb catcher, fan-shaped detail, or bow at the neckline that will draw the eye to the bride's face.

 Floral prints are very much on-trend in all kinds of fashion, even bridal gowns.
-Most florals in wedding wear are soft and subtle.
-They are typically seen in a pale pastel shade over a white gown.
+Nowadays, most florals in wedding wear are soft and subtle.
+And, they are typically seen in a pale pastel shade over a white gown.
 Bridal florals can also be a textured white on white or ivory on white.
-Brides can also choose to use a floral print veil over a traditional white dress.
+As a result, brides can also choose to use a floral print veil over a traditional white dress.

 Two decades ago, it was nearly impossible to find a wedding gown with sleeves.
-Now sleeves are often a focal point of the dress.
+Now, sleeves are often a focal point of the dress.
 Details like poofs, buttons, and lace overlays are all popular choices.
-Long, bell-shaped sleeves are also on-trend.
+As well, long, bell-shaped sleeves are also on-trend.